hack-earth/swift-earth/README.md

 * "Imagine" a series of one-character edits that would have been one way to make that diff.
   (In the long run, we may learn this from watching user edits occur, but for now we make it up.)
 * Replay a prefix of those edits.
-* Capture an WIP AST model at this point: the "before model".
+* Capture a WIP AST at this point: the "pre AST".
 * Replay some more edits.
 Capture these as the "applied edits".
-* Generate a WIP AST model at this later point: the "after model".
+* Generate a WIP AST at this later point: the "post AST".
-* Capture a delta from the "before model" to the "after model".
-This is the "model delta".
+* Capture a delta from the pre AST to the post AST.
+This is the "WIP AST delta".
 * Also capture the next edits to be applied from the diff.
 These are the "upcoming edits".

-This defines our first learning task, which we will call our "editing model": given a "before model" and "applied edits", generate a "model delta".
+This defines our first learning task, which we will call our "editing model": given a pre AST and applied edits, generate a WIP AST delta.
+It's an unusual application of deep learning: we are training a model to approximate something we could accomplish directly with traditional tools] by recompiling.
+But yeah, for performance both in training and inapplication, we need to do that.
-It's an unusual application of deep learning: we are training a model to approximate something we could do directly from traditional tools by recompiling.
-But yeah, for performance both in training and in application, we need to do that.
+It will be a whole lot easier to train a model to do it than to add the compability by hand into the Swift compiler.

 #### Compiler Errors as First-Class AST Citizens

-Note that because our WIP AST Models represent work in progress, they commonly include compiler errors.
+Note that because our WIP ASTs represent work in progress, they commonly include compiler errors.
 This is a feature, not a bug: compiler errors are among our best predictors of upcoming edits.
-So we model them along with the rest of the AST, including predicting which compiler errors go away and which new ones appear in our "after model".
+So we treat them just like the rest of the AST, including predicting which compiler errors go away and which new ones appear in our post AST.

 #### Auto-Completion Problem Setup

 Given the framework described above, the problem setup for our auto-completion model is straightforward:
-* Start with a "before model" representing a recent compiler pass, plus "applied edits" representing the user's editing work since that compilation.
+* Start with a WIP AST representing a recent compiler pass, plus "applied edits" representing the user's editing work since that compilation.
-* Use our "editing model" to generate a WIP AST model for the present moment.
+* Use our "editing model" to generate a post AST for the present moment.
 * Predict the next chunk (for now let's say token) of the "upcoming edits".